Visigo/CordovaClipboard/README.md

 - Platform capability for 'windows' added.

 ### Android

 - The minimum supported API Level is 11.
 Make sure that `minSdkVersion` is larger or equal to 11 in `AndroidManifest.xml`.

-## Acknowledgements

-This plugin was inspired by [ClipboardManagerPlugin](https://github.com/jacob/ClipboardManagerPlugin) (Android) and [ClipboardPlugin](https://github.com/phonegap/phonegap-plugins/tree/master/iPhone/ClipboardPlugin) (iOS).

-The plugin is forked from [Visigo/CordovaClipboard](https://github.com/Visigo/CordovaClipboard) in order to add 'windows' platform capability for Windows 8.1/10 universal apps.

 ## License